Created by Gold Rush Square Dance Productions 2014

 Q: Will I be ready to dance with the square dance club after I complete the lesson series?

 A: Absolutely!
 You will be dancing from the very first lesson.
 Square dancing is definitely an activity in which you “learn by doing”.
-After learning a sufficient number of calls, by about late December or early January, new dancers are invited to dance with the club on Saturday nights.
+After learning the mainstream square dance calls, after 16 weeks of lessons, new dancers are invited to dance with the club on Saturday nights.
 The club dances September thru May, most 1st and 3rd Saturdays.

 Q: After I complete the lessons and join the club, will I be able to dance in other cities?